ivan-hc/ArchImage/README.md

 The "`rm`" command will take into account the listed object/path and add an asterisk at the end, completing the path to be removed.
 Some keywords and paths are already set.
 Remove them if you consider them necessary for the AppImage to function properly.

+[Repeat the build](#repeat-the-build) to see your AppImge even smaller.
+Pay attention to not remove too many things or the AppImage may not work anymore.
+If this happens, revert your changes and [repeat the build](#repeat-the-build),

 ------------------------------------------------------------------------
 # Customize your script